-You can reduce the total time requirement for each level by skipping assignments or, if you have more than one child, by combining students.
+You can reduce the total time required for each level by skipping assignments or, if you have more than one child, by combining students.
 To educate your children the Sonlight way, you get to invest time interacting with your children.

 Sonlight is highly academic.
 We believe that parents have a responsibility before God to help their children to acquire wisdom, knowledge, and a foundation for future service.
 A well-rounded liberal arts education in elementary, middle, and high school is valuable preparation for almost any post-high school pursuit.
-Graduates can choose a specialty in college, trade school, missions, the military, or the work force.
+Graduates can choose a specialty in college, trade school, missions, the military, or the workforce.

 Sonlight parents share regularly that their children's professors report that they are the best writers, the best thinkers, the most well-read and, the best-informed students in the class.
 And students who come to Sonlight after a few years in classroom school regularly see their test scores rise substantially.
 (See the Sonlight scholarship winners, for just a handful of the gifted Sonlight students who graduate this year.)

 But you don't have to wait until high school for stellar academics.
 In the elementary years, parents teaching kindergarten students are astonished by how much they learn.

 Sonlight is an excellent option, whether you choose it because of the academics, because of the lifestyle, or because you, yourself, like to learn.